caschotch/100-days-of-code/log.md

 **Today's Progress**

-Figured out how to seperate some of the logic for the API to show who is on-line and offline.
+Figured out how to separate some of the logic for the API to show who is on-line and off line.
 Will work on finishing out the JS and CSS tomorrow, possibly next 2 days.

 **Thoughts**